-WASHINGTON, D.C. —The Network of Employers for Traffic Safety (NETS) 2012 fleet safety benchmark study revealed that the safest fleets have written policies restricting the use of mobile devices and check mobile phone records after all collisions, regardless of severity.
+WASHINGTON, D.C. —The Network of Employers for Traffic Safety (NETS) 2012 road safety benchmark study revealed that the safest fleets have written policies restricting the use of mobile devices and check mobile phone records after all collisions, regardless of severity.
 Traffic crashes remain the number one cause of workplace death and injury, costing employers in excess of $60 billion annually, according to the National Highway Traffic Safety Administration.

-The 2012 STRENGTH IN NUMBERS™ fleet safety benchmarking study is the largest examination of fleet vehicle safety ever conducted by the organization.
+The 2012 STRENGTH IN NUMBERS™ road safety benchmarking study is the largest examination of fleet vehicle safety ever conducted by the organization.
 The latest study involved a collective fleet of 521,000 vehicles and 9.8 billion miles traveled.
 Nearly 50 percent of participating companies were in the Fortune 500.

 - Conducting commentary drives (ride-alongs) with new-hires and high-risk drivers

 - Communicating road safety messages via senior-management presentations at meetings.

 All survey responses were reported anonymously, with a number assigned to each company to rank its fleet against other study participants.